 Poly bags are generally not the most conducive to printing.
 Due to their soft nature, bubble mailers are difficult to print on, and quality can’t be assured.

-On regular poly bags, photo-quality prints and vibrant colors are difficult to print.
+On regular poly bags, photo-quality prints and vibrant colours are difficult to print.
 We recommend sticking to simple logos if printing is necessary.

 Pro-tip: To brand poly bags while avoiding printing, consider adding branded stickers to the packaging.